talon-one/talon_go/docs/LoyaltyDashboardData.md

 ### GetTotalExpiredPointsOk

-`func (o *LoyaltyDashboardData) GetTotalExpiredPointsOk() (float32, bool)`
+`func (o *LoyaltyDashboardData) GetTotalExpiredPointsOk() (*float32, bool)`

 GetTotalExpiredPointsOk returns a tuple with the TotalExpiredPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasTotalExpiredPoints

-`func (o *LoyaltyDashboardData) HasTotalExpiredPoints() bool`

-HasTotalExpiredPoints returns a boolean if a field has been set.

 ### SetTotalExpiredPoints

 `func (o *LoyaltyDashboardData) SetTotalExpiredPoints(v float32)`

-SetTotalExpiredPoints gets a reference to the given float32 and assigns it to the TotalExpiredPoints field.
+SetTotalExpiredPoints sets TotalExpiredPoints field to given value.

+### GetTotalNegativePoints

+`func (o *LoyaltyDashboardData) GetTotalNegativePoints() float32`

+GetTotalNegativePoints returns the TotalNegativePoints field if non-nil, zero value otherwise.

+### GetTotalNegativePointsOk

+`func (o *LoyaltyDashboardData) GetTotalNegativePointsOk() (*float32, bool)`

+GetTotalNegativePointsOk returns a tuple with the TotalNegativePoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalNegativePoints

+`func (o *LoyaltyDashboardData) SetTotalNegativePoints(v float32)`

+SetTotalNegativePoints sets TotalNegativePoints field to given value.

 ### GetTotalMembers